• Skip to primary navigation

 You can find out more about hormone level tests in our helpsheet on the subject, which includes charts and information on diagnosis.

 Okay, so that’s the technical breakout of what happens — how POI becomes POF.
-And it all seems nice and neat.
-But, as you might expect, it’s not quite as cut-and-dried as it sounds.
+But, as you might expect, it’s not quite as simple as it sounds.

 Young woman holding pregnancy testTypically, the first sign that you’re entering POI (and thereafter POF) is a change in your menstrual cycle.
 Your cycles may shorten — i.e. you get your period more frequently.